 Host Metabolic Biosignatures for the Diagnosis and Prognosis of Lyme Disease

 Dr. Belisle’s laboratory is investigating the use of metabolomics and host metabolic biosignatures to develop novel diagnostics and prognostics tools for Lyme disease.
 Lyme disease, caused by Borrelia burgdorferi, is the most common vector-borne disease in the United States.
-Diagnosis of early LD remains difficult and delay in treatment can result in Post-Treatment Lyme Disease Syndrome.view project
+Diagnosis of early Lyme disease remains difficult and delay in treatment can result in Post-Treatment Lyme Disease Syndrome.view project

 The Center for Metabolism of Infectious Diseases